SAP-archive/SDK-Android/README.md

 ## Specs
 ### Classes

-This module contains 5 main classes as follows:
+This module contains 9 main classes as follows:
 * Client is the client allowing you to make requests to Recast.AI API.
 * Response contains the response from [Recast.AI](https://recast.ai).
 * Entity represents an entity found in you user's input as defined in [Recast.AI Manual](https://man.recast.ai/#list-of-entities)
 * Intent represents the intent of your user
+* Action represents the actions of a conversation
+* Memory represents the memory of a conversation
+* MemoryEntity represents the entity inside the memory object
+* Conversation allowing you to handle a conversation
 * RecastException is the error thrown by the module.

 ### Class Client